Financial Institution Organizational Structure: Challenges Abound Within the Financial Services Industry

 Unfortunately, there’s no template for how a community bank or credit union SHOULD be organized.
 But with greater number and specialization of staff comes the potential for inefficiency and decentralization of responsibilities.

 Further, Community-Based Financial Institutions often grow based on the skill sets of existing employees.
 They tend to promote from within, which is a great strategy for building a positive work culture, but this can lead to challenges in other areas.
 And CUs often don't hire from outside the institution unless someone leaves the organization.
-This can sometimes leave an institution with a lack of technical expertise in areas of innovation or change.
+This practice can sometimes leave an institution with a lack of technical expertise in areas of innovation or change.

 Be wary… when evaluating FI organizational structure, the ‘path of least resistance’ may lead to inertia and stagnation.